A Framework for Mining RFID Data From Schedule-Based Systems

 MetadataShow full item record

 A schedule-based system is a system that operates on or contains within a schedule of events and breaks at particular time intervals.
-Given RFID data from a schedule-based system, what set of actions and computations, and what type of data mining methods can be applied so that one can obtain actionable insights regarding the system and domain?
-The research goal of this paper is to answer this posed research question through the development of a framework that systematically produces actionable insights for a given schedule-based system.
-We show that through integrating appropriate data analysis methodologies as a uniﬁed framework, one can obtain many insights from even a very simple RFID dataset, which contains only very few ﬁelds.
-The developed framework is general, and is applicable to any schedule-based system, as long as it operates under a few basic assumptions.
-The types of insights are also general, and are formulated in the most abstract possible way.
+Entities within the system show presence or absence in these events by entering or exiting the locations of the events.
+Given radio frequency identification (RFID) data from a schedule-based system, what can we learn about the system (the events and entities) through data mining?
+Which data mining methods can be applied so that one can obtain rich actionable insights regarding the system and the domain?
+The research goal of this paper is to answer these posed research questions, through the development of a framework that systematically produces actionable insights for a given schedule-based system.
+We show that through integrating appropriate data mining methodologies as a unified framework, one can obtain many insights from even a very simple RFID dataset, which contains only very few fields.
+The developed framework is general, and is applicable to any schedule-based system, as long as it operates under certain basic assumptions.
+The types of insights are also general, and are formulated in this paper in the most abstract way.
 The applicability of the developed framework is illustrated through a case study, where real world data from a schedule-based system is analyzed using the introduced framework.
-Insights obtained include the proﬁling of entities and events, the interactions between entity and events, and the relations between events.
+Insights obtained include the profiling of entities and events, the interactions between entity and events, and the relations between events.